gnmonsour/typegraphQL-study/projectLog.md

 - comparing results with db
 - install packages `npm i -D jest typescript ts-jest @types/jest`
 - initialize a configuration file: `./node_modules/.bin/ts-jest config:init`
-- created a typeorm database configuration for testing 'testConn.ts'
+- created a test database '**typegraphql-study-test**' for separation from the development db
+- exported a function `testConn` using typeorm: `createConnection` & custom testing configuration in **'testConn.ts'**
+  - `testConn` allows an argument for dropping the table when needed
-- created a 'testSetup' file that runs 'testConn' with a drop table true argument
+- created a 'testSetup.ts' file that runs `testConn` with drop: true
-- this ensures that the tests run on a fresh table so inputs and outputs remain consistent
+- this ensures consistency that the tests run on a fresh table
-- setup a helper method called gqall to wrap the `graphql` query command
+- setup a helper method called `gqall` to wrap the `graphql` query command
+- **to ensure parity with schema use**
   - refactored the `buildSchema` call into a helper `createShema` method
-- used it in the initialization for the server 'index.ts' and helper gqall setup
+  - replaced the schema setup in **'index.ts'** and used it in **'gqall.ts'** for the schema setup
+  - the server is not used in **'gqall'**; this sets up the schema for calls to `graphql`
-- created a test file at 'modules/user/register/Register.test.ts'
+- created a test file at **'modules/user/register/Register.test.ts'** to test the resolver that creates a new user
+- ran test successfully
-- ran test successfully, the testing setup is up and running
+- the testing setup is up and running

-  ***
+---

 ## 2021/03/19